Stanton Road was where Job Derbyshire and his family lived.

 As a youth John attended the Church Mutual Improvement Society where in March 1879 he opened a discussion on fox hunting, his view being that it was ‘cruel, unjustifiable and a disgrace to a Christian country’.
 An opposing view was put forward, that every sport – hunting, fishing or shooting – involves some pain, and that the abolition of fox hunting ‘would alter the whole physical condition of the English race’.
 This was the view which prevailed at the meeting when put to a vote.

-J.S. married governess and music teacher Margaret Wright, youngest child of Radford lace manufacturer James and Sarah (nee Burton?) in April 1886 and continued to live in Nottingham.
+J.S. married governess and music teacher Margaret Wright, youngest child of Radford lace manufacturer James and Sarah (nee Burton?) on April 29th, 1886 and continued to live in Nottingham.
 He traded there as grocer, tea merchant and confectioner, “whose toffee had far more than a local reputation”.
 (Old Resident)

 William Joseph White (1863-1880)

-While living at Stanton Road, William Joseph White Derbyshire died of consumption one quiet Sunday evening in October 1880, a young man of 17, and his gravestone can be found in the extension to the churchyard of St. Mary‘s, the church where for nine years he was a member of the choir.
+While living at Stanton Road, William Joseph White Derbyshire died of consumption one quiet Sunday evening, October 3rd 1880, a young man of 17, and his gravestone can be found in the extension to the churchyard of St. Mary‘s, the church where for nine years he was a member of the choir.

 Hushed is the voice that here joined in our praises,